Hiking: San Pablo Bay National Wildlife Refuge

 Keep an eye out for smallish birds with long beaks poking around the shallows, seeking food; snow-white egrets standing aloof and looking bore; or flocks of ducks moving across deeper waters or taking refuge in tall reeds.

-Here’s an important trail note: Older maps may show this portion of the trail as a loop, but the 2014 South Napa Earthquake tore a breach in the levee, making two sections of the loop trail impassible.
+Trail note: Older maps may show the Lower Tubbs Island portion of the trail as a loop, but the 2014 South Napa Earthquake tore a breach in the levee, making two sections of the loop trail impassible.
 The U. S. Fish & Wildlife decided that this breach was best for the wetlands, and the current trail map shows the trail as it is today, without the loop section.

 Out and back, the trail is 8.1 miles long.
 On many days you'll only see a few other hikers on this pathway through truly beautiful landscapes.
 On clear days you can see the mountains of Marin, the East Bay, and Sonoma that surround you, and possibly San Francisco and its bridges.